defifuture/erc20-batched-meta-transactions/README.md

 ### Graph

-This graph represents how M-to-1 and M-to-M fare in case of the first and the second sender's meta transaction.
+This graph represents how M-to-1 and M-to-M fare in the case of the first and the second sender's meta transactions.

 ![](img/batched-meta-txs-gas-usage-1st-2nd.png)